Words: David Lillywhite | Photography: Max Earey

-By 2018 it was gone, much missed, to the point that the V12 Vantage is one of the most collectible of modern era Aston Martins.
+By 2018 it was gone, much missed, to the point that the V12 Vantage is one of the most collectible of modern-era Aston Martins.

 Just 333 will be produced – and they all pre-sold immediately, at £265,000 each.
-That’s more than £100,000 pricier than the V8 Vantage, in case you were wondering.
+That’s over £100,000 pricier than the V8 Vantage, in case you were wondering.

-Now the first cars are being delivered, and we spent the day with one in north Wales, first on the widely-varied roads of Snowdonia and then on the wonderfully challenging Anglesey Circuit.
+Now the first cars are being delivered, and we spent the day with one in north Wales, first on the widely varied roads of Snowdonia and then on the wonderfully challenging Anglesey Circuit.

 Start it up, and there’s Aston Martin’s party trick exhaust ‘flare’, a meaty roar that schoolkids will love rather more than the curtain-twitching neighbours do.
-The ZF transmission is familiar territory, though reprogrammed for the V12 Vantage to match the engine and for lightning fast shifts.
+The ZF transmission is familiar territory, although reprogrammed for the V12 Vantage to match the engine and for lightning fast shifts.
 Use it on the paddles or let it do its own thing on the road, and it will never disappoint.

-The engine too, gives monstrously strong delivery, as muscle-bound and torquey as you’d ever want, but when you gun it the car takes off.
+The engine, too, gives monstrously strong delivery, as muscle-bound and torquey as you’d ever want, but when you gun it the car takes off.

 And, wait, is there a hint of that on-the-edge-of-adhesion squirminess that we so loved about the 2009 original?
 There surely is!
 Despite, ironically, not being significantly faster in acceleration than the fastest-available V8 Vantages that the V12 is based upon – 0-60mph in 3.4 seconds (and 200mph) instead of the V8 Vantage F1 Edition’s 3.6 seconds – there’s a feeling of unfettered power here that no other production Aston Martins manages.
 After all, this is the most powerful engine in its shortest chassis.
 What’s not to like about that?

 After several hours of that, it was back to Anglesey for some track time.
-Relearning the lines and building up the confidence to attack the famous ‘Rocket’ blind corner, the V12 Vantage was best left in automatic mode.
+Relearning the lines and building up the confidence to attack the famous Rocket blind corner, the V12 Vantage was best left in automatic mode.
 Once it was pushed harder, the paddles were by far the better option, avoiding those awkward situations where the gearbox attempts a change mid-corner with the car already near the limit.

 As a track car, the V12 Vantage proves itself admirably, feeling precise and agile, ready to steer on the throttle without reverting to debilitating understeer.
-The carbon ceramic brakes, occasionally lacking in feel and often noisy on the road, come into their own when worked hard, and the suspension feels as good as any road car’s will feel on a track.
+The carbon-ceramic brakes, occasionally lacking in feel and often noisy on the road, come into their own when worked hard, and the suspension feels as good as any road car’s will feel on a track.